 Church Street

-This street is very old and was established a long time before Shrewsbury Road became the main road.
-A school building for Penistone Grammar School was on or near this 'Kirk Flatt' site even before it was rebuilt in 1702.
-It is possible that the pre-1702 school had been sited closer to the current Market Street, and possibly on the site of an even older ale-house.
-The school closed in 1892 and a new school built at Wierfield, to just above the current Netherfield PGS site.
-The first picture is looking from about halfway down the hill, with the churchyard wall to the left and the green doors of Don Press/Woods Printers to the right.
+This street is very old and was the main road from Penistone towards Spring Vale long before the parallel Shrewsbury Road was made navigable around 1913.
+On the top corner, a building for Penistone Grammar School had been on the 'Kirk Flatt' site even before being rebuilt in 1702.
+It is possible that the pre-1702 school was sited a bit closer to the current Market Street (a few yards further from the church) and possibly on the site of an even older ale-house.
+The later school closed in 1892 and was replaced above the current Netherfield PGS site, at 'Weirfield.'
+The first picture looks up the hill from about halfway down, with the churchyard wall to the left and the green doors of Don Press/Woods Printers to the right.

 A Royal inquisition from 1604 showed that all of the land belonged (via Thomas Clarel) to the Grammar School.
 From Dransfield's History of Penistone: 'All of the Houses, Stables, Buildings, and Gardens, in the North end of the Towne betwixt St. Marie-lane and the Cockpit-lane, and beinge the gift of one Lord Clarel of Aldewarke ... (etc., a very long statement)'.
 Described as 'the absentee landlord of Penistone', Thomas Clarel drowned in the River Don on 1st May 1442.

-After the old school buildings were demolished, a grand new building was built as a bank (mostly off the first picture) and it formed the curve of the road into Church Street.
-The site was sold to Sheffield Union Banking Co.
-Ltd. The bank was later taken over by the Midland Bank, which became HSBC Bank (Hong Kong and Shanghai Banking Corporation).
-HSBC also closed its branches at Denby Dale, Holmfirth, Almondbury and many other places.
+After the old school buildings were demolished, a grand new building was built as a bank (mostly off the first picture) and formed the curve of the road into Church Street.
+The site had been sold to Sheffield Union Banking Co.
+Ltd. for the bank.
+This would later be taken over by the Midland Bank, which itself became HSBC Bank (Hong Kong and Shanghai Banking Corporation) and served Penistone for decades before its closure on 29th April 2016.
+HSBC also closed branches at Denby Dale, Holmfirth, Almondbury and many other places at the same time.

 A Coincidence and a Little Puzzle